lucas42/lucos_media_import/README.md

 ## File structure

 * `Dockerfile`, `Pipfile`, `Pipfile.lock` and the `.cirleci` directory are used at build time
+* `src` directory holds the python source code
+  - `logic.py` holds the logic for evaluating an audio track on the filesystem and adding an appropriate entry in the metadata API.
+  - `import.py` is script which iterates through all files in the _MEDIA_DIRECTORY_ and imports them to the API.
-* `cron.sh` ensures the cron daemon is running with the right environment set up and sharing its logs in a way that get surfaced to Docker
+* `startup.sh` ensures the cron daemon is running with the right environment set up and sharing its logs in a way that get surfaced to Docker
-* `import.py` holds the logic for the import itself.